 For more information, there are a few crowdsourced websites that can provide landlord reviews.
 The most popular is Rate My Landlord, Review ReviewMyLandlord.com, and WhoseYourLandlord.com.
 As with most review sites, the info is supplied by tenants sharing their own experiences, so don’t believe everything you read.

 You can make things easy by having NYC government agencies do the work for you.
 Check out the Department of Buildings and the Department of Housing Preservation and Development for any complaints lodged against a building.
 This also includes any DOB violations and Environmental Control Board violations.
 Make sure to take special note of any ECB violations as these indicate more severe issues such as mold or pest infestations.

 Check for bedbugsCheck for bedbugs

-Once you’ve got bed bugs it can be a huge pain and expense to get rid of them.
-NYC landlords are required by law to disclose if whether the property has bed bugs are not, so it should be enough to simply ask.
-But if you suspect your landlord may be hiding something you can check the Bed Bug Registry.
+Once you’ve got bed bugs, it can be a huge pain and expense to get rid of them.
+NYC landlords are required by law to disclose if whether the property has bed bugs are not, so it should be enough to ask.
+But if you suspect your landlord may be hiding something, you can check the Bed Bug Registry.

-The site is crowdsourced by other people, so you can’t always be sure of its accuracy but it’s a useful starting point.
-Simply type in the address of the building your researching and any reported cases will appear along with nearby buildings that have bed bugs.
+Other people crowdsource the site, so you can’t always be sure of its accuracy, but it’s a useful starting point.
+Type in the address of the building your researching, and any reported cases will appear along with nearby buildings that have bed bugs.
 If your building comes up, mention it to the landlord and ask how (or if?) they addressed the problem.

-Choosing a condo may be more expensive but if you’re planning to stay for more than a year the price is worth it.
-Condo owners tend to have a larger interest in keeping the property in good condition as they’ve made a larger investment.
+Choosing a condo may be more expensive, but if you’re planning to stay for more than a year, the price is worth it.
+Condo owners tend to have a broader interest in keeping the property in good condition as they’ve made a larger investment.
 They also tend to be more attentive to your needs and concerns as a renter than a multi-property career landlord.